 ltem Description 1 Sender-Hosts RGS Sender, which transmits the sender desktop session to RGS Receiver on each receiver.
-2 Primary user -This user is logged into the sender and must authenticate any secondary users joining the session.
+2 Primary user -The primary user is logged into the sender and has control over the session.
+The primary user authorizes who can join and actively participate in the session.
+3 Collaborators -Collaborators, once authorized, can view the sender's desktop and make changes as permitted by the primary user.